NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.2-RC.md

 ### Updates and Fixes in Visual Studio

-The security fixes for authenticated feeds were rolled up and addressed in the extension as well.
+The fixes for authenticated feeds were rolled up and addressed in the extension as well.
 The following authentication items were also addressed in the extension:

 * Now correctly treating NuGet v3 authenticated feeds properly, instead of as v2 authenticated feeds - [1216](https://github.com/NuGet/Home/issues/1216)
 * Corrected request for authentication credentials in projects using project.json and communicating with v2 feeds - [1082](https://github.com/NuGet/Home/issues/1082)